hrutujamirgal/fontendpage/README.md

 # fontendpage
-frrontend page according to the description using bootstrap, javascript + jquery, and css.
+frontend page according to the description using bootstrap, javascript + jquery, and css.